finsterniz/pm_assist/README.md

 # User Manual for PM Assistant 1.0
-PM Assistant is structured based on the repository: https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/tree/main.
+PM Assistant is structured based on this [repository](https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/tree/main).
 Authorization has been obtained from the author of Mr. Ranedeer.

 ## Quick Start Guide